JimmyTan2000/SiT/README.md

 ```

 ## Test your model after training
 You can use the trained model to generate images using the poses with the `model_inference.py` script.
-It will output both the generated images as well as the ground truth image for comparison to the specified directory
+It will output both the generated images as well as the ground truth images for comparison to the specified directory.

 ### Alternative testing (depreciated)
-Before the implementation of `model_inference.py` script, the ema sampling generation in `train.py` is moved out to a seperate script `generate_samples.py`.
-We have commented the ema checkpoint saving in the `train.py`.
-Stated below is the commented out code:
+Before the implementation of `model_inference.py` script, the ema sampling generation in `train.py` is moved out to a separate script `generate_samples.py`.
+We have commented out the ema checkpoint saving code in the `train.py`.
+Stated below is the commented-out code:
 ```python
 if train_steps % args.sample_every == 0 and train_steps > 0:
     if rank == 0: